A six-figure freelancer on how freelance writers can find a content marketing niche that is not only profitable, but fun and fulfilling.

 3. List all the things that interest you

-So get really specific about the things you know a lot about or that interest you.
+So, get really specific about the subjects you know a lot about or that interest you.
 I’ll show you how to find the work later.
 By the way, in The Freelance Writer’s Guide to Content Marketing I show you how to get high-paying work for even the most random of niches, no matter where in the world you are.
 (In this instance, being too specialized can actually be a very good thing.)

 4. Leaf through your resume